The startup CYBERFILM.AI CORPORATION (known as CyberFilm®) was founded in 2021 by brothers Russell and Andrew Palmer of Toronto, Canada.

 - Stanford Prof. Ronjon Nag (SCI 52 - Artificial Intelligence: Deep Learning, Human-Centered AI, and Beyond) 2021

-Our speech from the 2022 IQ Conference (International Quorum of Motion Picture Producers) in Edmonton Alberta, turned unofficial TEDx talk for the metaverse.
+Our speech from 2022 IQ Conference (International Quorum of Motion Picture Producers) in Edmonton Alberta, as an unofficial free TEDx-style talk.

-Feature and Q&A interview with co-founder Russell in the October issue of Unicorner News.
+Feature on Saga and Q&A interview with co-founder Russell, in the October issue of Unicorner News.

-Interview with Western Engineering and Alum Russell Palmer, Co-Founder of CyberFilm AI and creator of SAGA.
+Interview with Western Engineering magazine and alumni Russell Palmer - Co-Founder of CyberFilm AI and creator of SAGA.

 The Filmmaking Assistant Hollywood Didn't Know It Needed - How Russell Palmer is leading Hollywood into the AI era

-Quick talk about AI and Hollywood on the Twelve Labs Multimodal Weekly podcast.
+Our 2021/22 speech as a short talk about AI and Hollywood - on the Twelve Labs Multimodal Weekly podcast.

 AI Venture Pulse presents the AI On Tap podcast.
 Interview with Russell Palmer on Revolutionizing the Film Industry with AI.